yamanoku/vuefes-japan-2023/pages/en.md

 One solution involves leveraging WAI-ARIA, a set of technical specifications for making web content more accessible.
 Within WAI-ARIA, there is a feature called [ARIA Live Region](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions), which is used to notify users of dynamic content changes.

-An accessible method to notify users during screen transitions is to use ARIA Live Regions to announce changes in the `title` element.
+An accessible method to notify users during page transitions is to use ARIA Live Regions to announce changes in the `title` element.

 Let's delve into the specific techniques.